Malabsorption

 • A lot of flatulence (wind).

-• Lower then usual blood sugars in people with diabetes
+• Lower than usual blood sugars in people with diabetes.

 If you are suspected to be suffering from malabsorption, you will usually have pancreatic enzymes prescribed to help you break down your food and absorb nutrients again.